Outbound Webhook Step

 nametyperequireddescription

-typestringyesNONE (no authentication) or AUTHENTICATED (uses a stored connection).
+typestringyesNONE (no authentication) or AUTHENTICATED (use a stored connection).

 Body modes